UN aid shortfalls leave more than 17 million Afghans facing hunger

 Torrential rain driven by a rare tropical cyclone has caused severe flooding and landslides in Indonesia's North Sumatra province, killing at least 28 people.
 Rescue efforts have been severely hampered by what officials describe as a "total cut-off" of roads and communications in the hardest-hit areas, including Sibolga and Central Tapanuli.

-With approximately 8,000 people evacuated and 10 individuals still missing, emergency services are relying on helicopters to distribute aid and logistics.
+With approximately 8,000 people evacuated from their homes and 10 individuals still missing, emergency services are relying on helicopters to distribute aid and logistics.
 The country's meteorological agency has warned that extreme weather is likely to continue, with further flooding expected in the provinces of Aceh and Riau over the coming days.

 6. Tashkent hosts major forum to boost EU–Central Asia economic ties